Encouraging family participation in education and healthcare leads to better outcomes.

 - Helping Families Get Organized for Success

-- Beyond Cultural Competence: Engaging Families to Reduce Disparities
+- Beyond Cultural Competence: Engaging Families to Eliminate Disparities

 Thinking Critically to Increase Parent Engagement in the School Setting

-In order to foster family engagement in the school setting, education professionals must be able to think critically about their own communication practices.
+In order to foster family engagement in the school setting, education professionals must be able to examine and think critically about their own engagement practices.
 This training focuses on critical thinking and effective communication, with the needs of families at the center.

 A Day in the Life: Caregiving for the Child with Medical Complexities